“The secret of happiness, you see, is not found in seeking more, but in developing the capacity to enjoy less.” – Socrates

 Travelling alone helped me a lot to figure out what is truly important to me in life.
 That is where I was confronted with myself, with situations I had never been in before, with decisions I never had to make before.
 I tried a lot of new things and I still enjoy trying new things.
 I learnt a lot while leaving my comfort zone.
 I do not say that you have to travel alone, but it is one way.

-Spending time with my family and friends, cooking a meal with fresh ingredients from the garden, helping people, an inspiring conversation over a glass of wine, getting and giving a massage, being in nature, exercising, learning new things, painting, reading and writing.
+Spending time with my family and friends, experimenting with different ingredients in the kitchen, helping people, a meaningful conversation over a glass of wine, getting and giving a massage, being in nature, learning new things, painting, reading and writing.

 All of these cost very little 😉

 I live a minimalist life but not at cost of my quality of life.
 I maximise my quality of life.
 I use the money I earn for things that are important to me.
 I use my time in ways that will contribute to my overall happiness.

 I am not frugal when buying food.
 Quality is important to me.
 I try to buy organic, healthy food.
 I like to go out for dinner every now and then, but I prefer to cook.
 It is better and I know what I am eating.
 I do fly.
 But only if I am travelling far or if I do not have much time.
 If possible, I take the train or bus.
 I have a smartphone and a Facebook account to keep in touch with friends.

 - What is truly important to you?
 What are your values?

 - What would you do with your life if you did not have to swap your time for money?